Amanda AKA The Busy Mommy

 As stated best by my beloved Granddaddy, “If God didn’t invent perpetual motion; Amanda sure did the day she was born.”
 I have one speed and that is busy.
-First and foremost I am the proud mommy to my precious Hunter Bear, a quick-witted charming blue-eyed boy who is the carbon copy of my hunky blue-eyed husband Drew, whom I adore and is also known as my biggest fan or the one with the most patience for my personality.
+First and foremost I am the proud mommy to my precious Hunter Bear, a quick-witted charming blue-eyed boy who is the carbon copy of my hunky blue-eyed husband Drew, and our newest addition Baker Love Muffin who has not stopped since they day he was born, so he just so happens to be the carbon copy of me….watch out world!
+Their daddy is the love of my life and definitely may be the only one with the most patience for my personality.

 My boys tend to be the victims test subjects and the sometimes pro bono hired help of all my shenanigans whether it is my latest kitchen creation, home improvement projects, gardening glories or party planning.
 I was raised in a home with great appreciation for gourmet cooking and until I was the one paying, I never fully appreciated the power of a home-cooked meal that “we could make as good or better as what we could get at a restaurant”.
 I constantly look to my dad for inspiration in the kitchen and have lots of respect for my incredibly talented mother and sister, who are not only fabulous seamstresses, but also quite the gardeners as well.
 My little brother has yet to jump on board with all of our hobbies, but he is forced to indulge us at family get togethers or else he is left with nothing on his plate.